AdobeDocs/id-service.en/help/implementation-guides/standard.md

 ## Experience Cloud Identity Service Settings for DTM {#concept-fb6cb6a0e6cc4f10b92371f8671f6b59}

-Describes the [!DNL Organization ID], [!DNL General] and [!DNL Customer Settings] fields and how they're used by the [!DNL Experience Cloud] ID service.
+Describes the [!UICONTROL Organization ID], [!UICONTROL General] and [!UICONTROL Customer Settings] fields and how they're used by the [!DNL Experience Cloud] ID service.

 <!--
 mcvid-dtm-settings.xml